-An x in the column Ignored means that the specified manual range is illegal, for example because it overlaps another range.
-Such an area will not be used.
+An X in the column Ignored means that C-SPY has detected that the specified manual range is illegal, for example because it overlaps another range.
+C-SPY will not use such an area.

 Memory access checking

 Check for determines what to check for: